helal86/ecs-fargate-demo/README.md

 ## Deploy using Terraform

+ You can run the `deploy.sh` script which will automate the deployment using the credentials and variables set, run the script using the following command `./deploy.sh` - once complete the script will attempt to curl the load balancer for a response and display it on the terminal window.

+Manual deployment steps below:

 1. Initialise terraform by running the following command `terraform init`, terraform will download the required providers